-- 4-9.
+4-09.
 Channel and Floodway Characteristics.
 The navigation channel from the mouth of the Alabama River to Montgomery, Alabama has an authorized depth of nine feet and a width of 200 feet.
-There are no major flood damage centers immediately downstream of the R. F. Henry Project. - 4-10.
+There are no major flood damage centers immediately downstream of the R. F. Henry Project.

+4-10.
 Upstream Structures.
 Above R. F. Henry Lock and Dam are APC hydroelectric projects on the Coosa and Tallapoosa Rivers and two Corps projects, Allatoona and Carters, located above the APC Coosa projects.
-The Hickory Log Creek Project was constructed in 2007 by the city of Canton, Georgia and Cobb County-Marietta Water Authority (CCMWA), and is located approximately 25 miles northeast of Allatoona Dam.
-Table 4-3 shows these upstream projects and their drainage areas as well as data for R. F. Henry and downstream projects, Millers Ferry, and Claiborne. - 4-11.
-Downstream Structures.
-Below R. F. Henry Lock and Dam are two Corps projects, Millers Ferry and Claiborne Locks and Dams.
-Millers Ferry has a drainage area of 4,404 square miles from R. F. Henry to Millers Ferry.
-Claiborne has a drainage area of 836 square miles from Millers Ferry to Claiborne.
+The Hickory Log Creek Project was constructed in 2007 by the City of Canton, Georgia and Cobb County-Marietta Water Authority (CCMWA) and is located approximately 25 miles northeast of Allatoona Dam.
+Richland Creek Dam and Reservoir is a pumped-storage water supply project that provides infrastructure for water withdrawals from the Etowah River as well as reservoir storage, treatment, and distribution to meet the water supply needs of Paulding County, Georgia.
+Table 4-3 shows these upstream projects and their drainage areas as well as data for R. F. Henry and downstream projects, Millers Ferry, and Claiborne.

-Alabama River Projects Agency Drainage Area sq. mi.
-Claiborne COE 21,473 COE Millers Ferry 20,637 COE RF Henry 16,233 Coosa River Projects APC Jordan/Bouldin 10,102 APC Mitchell 9,778 APC 9,053 Lav APC Logan Martin 7,743 APC Henry 6,596 APC Weiss 5,270 COE Allatoona 1,122 COE Carters 374 Hickory Log Creek Canton/CCMWA 8 Tallapoosa Projects APC Thurlow 3.308 APC Yates 3,293 APC Martin 2,984 APC Harris 1,454
+Agency Alabama River Projects Drainage Area square miles.

+Corps Claiborne 21,473

+Corps Millers Ferry 20,637

+Corps RF Henry 16,233

+Coosa River Projects

+APC Jordan/Bouldin 10,102

+APC Mitchell 9,778

+APC Lay 9,053

+APC Logan Martin 7,743

+APC Henry 6,596

+APC Weiss 5,270

+Corps Allatoona 1,122

+Corps Carters 374

+Canton/CCMWA Hickory Log Creek 8

+Paulding County, GA Richland Creek Reservoir NA

-Table 4-3.
-COE, APC, and Canton/CCMWA Projects in the ACT
+Table 4-3 Corps, APC, and Canton/CCMWA Projects in the ACT